rehive/docs/source/includes/_accounts.md

 }
 ```

-Get the bank deposit details for the user's company.
+Retrieve bank deposit details for the user's company.

 ### Endpoint